 Sarah Foley wasn’t always a Foley.
 A long time ago, she went by another name Long-forgotten childhood sweethearts rarely look recognisable as aged adults thirty years later.
 Wrinkles and body fat alter our appearances.
 Marriages change their names.
 Samantha should’ve listened to her husband when he suspected something he saw in the news.
 The killings could’ve stopped right then and there.
 They didn’t.

-Maxine’s demise was easily explained away.
+Maxine’s demise was easily explained.
 She was an attention seeker.
-Investigators labelled her death to be a misadventure and closed the case.
+Investigators labelled her death to be a misadventure and closed the case based on the evidence.

-But then there was Nina, that sweet blonde and single mother trying to put her life back together after a messy and violent divorce.
+But then there was Nina, a sweet blonde and single mother trying to put her life back together after a messy and violent divorce.
 She wanted her affair to be kept a secret.